killianguilland/poc-meshroom-x-qarnot/README.md

 ## Usage

-Enter the pipenv shell:
+Enter the pipenv virtual environment:

 ```bash
 pipenv shell
 ```

-Run the script inside the pipenv environment:
+Run the script to start a meshroom_batch task:
+This will use the images in the `in` folder, run a standard photogrammetry pipeline, and output the result to the `out` folder.

 ```bash
 python task.py